 - coaching and goal-setting.

-They also stay in contact with the school, parents, local student engagement and community partnership coordinators, and other agencies.
+They also stay in contact with the school, parents, and other support agencies.

-If you have a complaint about the department or a department-funded service provider, we encourage you to email the Complaints unit or call them on 1800 677 435.
+If you have a complaint about the department or a department-funded service provider, we encourage you to follow the department’s complaint process.

 Email: Education.FlexibleLearning [at] sa.gov.au